biicode/docs/raspberrypi/rpi-gettingstarted.rst

    ~/myproject$ bii find

 Now you are ready to compile and deploy your new application.
-First, **cross-compile your program** and make sure the binary is generated running ``bii cpp:build`` from your project location:
+First, **cross-compile your program** and make sure the binary is generated running ``bii build`` from your project location:

 .. code-block:: bash